 In terms of future oppositions to EUTM applications following Brexit, it will no longer be possible to base an opposition on a UK right.
 If you only have a UK national registration, consideration should be given to applying for an EUTM or national registrations in the EU so that the ability to oppose conflicting EUTM applications is maintained after Brexit.

-The new “cloned” UK right will have its own prefix designation added to its EUTM number to show that it is a “cloned” registration and will come into force at 11pm (UK time) on 29 March 2019.
+The new “cloned” UK right will have its own prefix designation (“009”) added to its EUTM number to show that it is a “cloned” registration and will come into force at on 1 January 2021.

 Key points about the new UK right: